-UC Santa Cruz administers three requirements from the University of California: (1) American History and Institutions, (2) Entry level writing, and (3) UCSC senior residence.
+UC Santa Cruz administers three requirements from the University of California: (1) American History and Institutions, (2) Entry Level Writing, and (3) UCSC senior residence.

 American History and Institutions*